mecaneer23/qtile-config/README.md

 # qtile-config

+This is my personal qtile configuration for the Qtile Window Manager.

+## Installation

 See https://docs.qtile.org/en/latest/manual/config/index.html

 Clone this repository into `~/.config/` and change the name from `qtile-config` to just `qtile` (or run the following line)